gutierrezge/singularity/README.md

 ```

 # Saving current state
 As you may notice, creating the `planner.img` take a long time.
 If you would like to save the actual state of the docker image to avoid waiting for so long, you can execute the following command.
-You can do this either while docker is in use or stopped.
+You can do this either while docker is in use or stopped, but this commands runs in the hos machine, this means outside of the actual singularity docker image.

 ```
 docker commit singularity singularity